cloudflare/cloudflare-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 The update process will create an equivalent configuration for the following settings of WAF managed rules:

-- Global settings of OWASP ModSecurity Core Rule Set.
 - Firewall rules configured with _Bypass_ > _WAF Managed Rules_.
 - Page Rules configured with _Disable Security_.
 - Page Rules configured with _Web Application Firewall: Off_ or _Web Application Firewall: On_.

 ### Configurations that will be lost in the update process

-The update process will not migrate specific settings at the rule or group level of the OWASP ModSecurity Core Rule Set, available in WAF managed rules.
+The update process will not migrate any settings of the OWASP ModSecurity Core Rule Set, available in the previous version of WAF managed rules.

-The OWASP version supporting WAF managed rules and WAF Managed Rules is quite different, and there is no direct equivalence between rules in the two versions.
-You will need to configure specific OWASP rules again in the Cloudflare OWASP Core Ruleset, available in WAF Managed Rules.
+The OWASP version in the two WAF implementations (old and new) are quite different, and there is no direct equivalence between rules in the two versions.
+You will need to configure the Cloudflare OWASP Core Ruleset in WAF Managed Rules again according to your needs.
 For more information on configuring this Managed Ruleset, refer to [Cloudflare OWASP Core Ruleset](/waf/managed-rules/reference/owasp-core-ruleset/).

 ### Configurations that will prevent you from updating